virattt/financial-agent-ui/README.md

 ## Welcome 👋

-This is a generative UI financial agent chat application.
+This is a generative UI financial agent.

 We use Vercel's AI [SDK](https://sdk.vercel.ai/docs/introduction) and LangChain [agents](https://python.langchain.com/v0.1/docs/modules/agents/) to dynamically answer and render UI.